FREQUENTLY ASKED QUESTIONS

 A public sector agency can share data that it controls (excluding exempt public sector data) if:

-Who in my agency has authority to approve release of data to another agency?
+Who in my agency has authority to approve data sharing with another agency?

 Your agency must develop a policy to action, consider and approve data requests.
 Most agencies have appointed a Chief Data Officer who can assist you.
 The only legislative requirements relating to approvals for release relate to prescribed health data.